dyhes/zulip/docs/subsystems/caching.md

 the situation.

-Further, this `KEY_PREFIX` model means that running the backend tests won't potentially conflict with whatever you're doing in a Zulip development environment on the same machine, which also saves a ton of time when debugging, since developers don't need to think about things like whether some test changed Hamlet's email address and that's why
+Further, this `KEY_PREFIX` model means that running the backend tests won't potentially conflict with whatever you're doing in a Aloha development environment on the same machine, which also saves a ton of time when debugging, since developers don't need to think about things like whether some test changed Hamlet's email address and that's why